Spinoza Real Estate

 The Granada Property Market in 2025

-- City centre (Centro, Realejo, Albaicín): High demand, low supply.
+• City centre (Centro, Realejo, Albaicín): High demand, low supply.
 Renovated apartments in historic buildings command premiums and typically sell quickly.
 Price range: €2,500–€4,500/m².

-- Barrio del Zaidín and Universidad: More affordable residential neighbourhoods popular with long-term renters and buy-to-let investors.
+• Barrio del Zaidín and Universidad: More affordable residential neighbourhoods popular with long-term renters and buy-to-let investors.
 Price range: €1,500–€2,500/m².

-- Peripheral municipalities (Ogíjares, Las Gabias, Armilla): Larger family homes and townhouses at significantly lower prices, with easy access to the city centre.
-Increasingly popular with families.
+• Peripheral municipalities (Ogíjares, Las Gabias, Armilla): Larger family homes and townhouses at significantly lower prices.
+Price range: €1,000–€1,800/m².

-- Sierra Nevada foothills: Rural cortijos and country houses offering dramatic mountain scenery, typically priced €150,000–€500,000 depending on size and condition.
+• Sierra Nevada foothills: Rural cortijos and country houses with dramatic mountain scenery, typically €150,000–€500,000.

 Rental Yields in Granada

-- Student rentals: Consistent September–June demand from the university's 60,000+ students.
+• Student rentals: Consistent September–June demand.
 Yields of 5–7%.

 Expat Life in Granada: The Practical Picture

 Living costs in Granada are significantly lower than the Costa del Sol, Madrid or Barcelona.
-A comfortable expat lifestyle — including dining out regularly, gym membership, and occasional travel — is achievable on a monthly budget of €1,500–€2,500 for a single person or €2,500–€4,000 for a couple.
+A comfortable expat lifestyle is achievable on €1,500–€2,500/month for a single person or €2,500–€4,000 for a couple.
 Healthcare is excellent, with both public (free for residents) and private options (private insurance from around €50–€100/month).
 The city is walkable, public transport is affordable, and the climate — hot summers, mild winters with snow visible on the Sierra Nevada — is genuinely exceptional.

 Getting Started: Buying Property in Granada